patternfly/patternfly-elements/docs/content/theme/pfe-theme-slots.md

 ## Styling Slots

-If you add a `slot` to a light DOM element, you are opening a window to allow styles from outside the web component to style that section.
-That means the typical encapsulation of a web component flies out the window.
-You can influence the styles using the `::slotted` selector but it only applies to the direct children of the slot.
+While building a component, if a `slot` is added, it opens a window to allow styles from outside the component to style that section.
+Slotted content is not encapsulated like shadow DOM content.
+The component's styles can influence the styles using the `::slotted` selector, but it only applies to the direct children of the slot.

 _example-page.html_: